-The number of employees per organisation is approximately exponentially distributed, determined by the large unevenness of the number of employees.
+The number of employees per organisation is distributed. approximately exponentially determined by the large unevenness of the number of employees.
 The largest, dominant group consists of companies with up to 10 employees (81), and the average number of employees is 10.092.
 Therefore, the research mostly covered microenterprises (Figure 1).

-Figure 1 Histogram of the distribution of the number of employees by organization
+Figure 1 Histogram of the distribution of the number of employees by organization Source: the authors

-The average life expectancy of employees is normally distributed, with a mean age of 40.104 years, with a standard deviation of 6.49 years (χ^2 =11.36219, df=7, p=0.12358).
+The average life expectancy of employees is normally distributed, with a mean age of 40.104 years, with a standard deviation of 6.49 years $(\chi^2=11.36219, df=7, p=0.12358)$.
 This distribution is shown in Figure 2.